blevinstein/SRAsteroids/README.md

   - smoothly varying star velocities for stability.
   - smoothly vary density, include large and small stars
   - add randomly chosen colors? smoothly vary hue/saturation of colors?

+- OR use fractal generation
+  - galaxy has clusters, clusters have systems, systems have stars?
+  - more effective with circular/elliptical movement

 Physics Engine
 --------------